irffyali/network/README.md

 # network
-simple program using dijkstras algorithm to find the fastest route between two stations within the ondon underground network, the 3 data files used have alsi been uploaded
+simple program using dijkstras algorithm to find the fastest route between two stations within the ondon underground network, the 3 data files used have also been uploaded